Is AI HIPAA Compliant for Therapists?

 HIPAA does not certify tools.
 It does not label platforms as compliant or noncompliant, and it does not give blanket approval to any software just because it is widely used.

 What HIPAA actually evaluates is how protected health information is handled within your practice under the HIPAA Privacy Rule.
-That means a tool can be capable of being used in a compliant way, but that does not automatically make your use of it compliant.
+That means a tool can be capable of being used in a compliant way without automatically making every use of that tool compliant.

 ⚠️ AI Is Not